gavinfielder/pft/README.md

  ./disable-test "" && ./enable-test s     # Disables all tests except tests that start with 's'

 Wildcard search:
- ./disable-test "*zeropad"        # Disables all the tests that have 'zeropad' anywhere in the name ./enable-test "*_null_*_prec_"   # Enables all the tests that have a '_null_' followed by a '_prec_' ./enable-test "s_*prec"          # Enables all tests that start with 's_' and have a 'prec' in the name
+ ./disable-test "*zeropad"      # Disables all the tests that have 'zeropad' anywhere in the name ./enable-test "*null*prec"     # Enables all the tests that have a 'null' followed by a 'prec' ./enable-test "s_*prec"        # Enables all tests that start with 's_' and have a 'prec' in the name
 ```

 While you ***can*** call `./enable-test ""` to enable all tests, I do not recommend it.
 Some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.